-Julian Assange too ill to appear via video link in extradition hearing
+WikiLeaks founder Julian Assange was too ill on Thursday to appear via video link from a British prison in a hearing on an extradition request from the United States, his lawyer said.

 The US is seeking the extradition of Assange (47), who was dragged from the Ecuadorian embassy in London on April 11th.
 He faces a total of 18 US criminal counts and decades in prison if convicted.

 "He's in fact far from well," Assange's lawyer, Gareth Peirce, told Westminster magistrates' court.
 She earlier told Reuters he was too ill to attend the hearing by videolink.

 Judge Emma Arbuthnot, who was presiding over the case, added: "He's not very well."